We are experts on the removal and control of Giant Hogweed.

 For the phrase ‘Schedule 9 Invasive Weed’, read ‘troublemaker’.
 If a plant is included in this list, it’s there because it will cause major problems to our natural environment.
-Giant hogweed will form dense colonies that suppress the growth of our native plants, disrupting our native biodiversity and leaving river banks bare of vegetation in winter, increasing the risk of erosion and recolonisation from seeds washed downstream.
+Giant hogweed control should be considered, as the plant will form dense colonies that suppress the growth of our native plants, disrupting our native biodiversity and leaving river banks bare of vegetation in winter.
+This increases the risk of erosion and recolonisation from seeds washed downstream.
 Infestation is precisely the right way to describe areas impacted by giant hogweed.
 Growing up to five metres in height with huge, incised leaves, mature plants can span over two metres, so it doesn’t take many individual plants to overrun an area.
 When you consider that each plant will bear up to 100,000 seeds it’s easy to see why an infestation can quickly get out of control.

 With giant hogweed, there is a second reason to be cautious; it has developed a fearsome internal chemical weapon that’s designed to protect against micro-organisms, but which can have devastating effects on humans.
 Sap from the plant contains chemicals, known as furanocoumarins, which can cause serious skin damage which start as a violent sunburn-like response on the skin.
 This is often accompanied by blisters and pigmentation which, along with the remaining scars, can remain for many years and are often further aggravated by exposure to sunlight.
 As if this wasn’t enough, a tiny amount of sap in the eyes is enough to produce temporary and sometimes permanent blindness.
 There is then both a social and legal responsibility to deal with giant hogweed infestations.